 Effective risk management is as much a mission of the company as a function overseen by a risk officer.
 No business can eliminate risk completely.
 Successful, highly regulated companies need a structure to translate business objectives into clear risk-based decisions that are made at the appropriate levels throughout the company.
 For people to commit to carrying out a company’s vision, they must both understand it and know what is expected of them.

 This is more difficult than it may first seem.
 Commercial cannabis businesses face money laundering, illicit cannabis market, compliance, supply chain, and operational risks.
 Every business decision can have unintended consequences if there is not a unified view on how to manage these risks.
 The risk program is a foundational step in empowering your stakeholders to manage these risks in their daily decision making.

 Try ACCCE’s Risk Management Program template to implement proven risk management solutions that you can easily customize to meet your business’s needs.

 Risk-Based thinking is not new or abstract.
 Despite the common complaint that there is too much firefighting, there is a known and well-regarded discipline of risk management to reduce this problem.
 For commercial cannabis businesses to succeed, risk management should empower every employee to do their job compliantly.
 This helps every cannabis operator reduce public harm, increase public safety, and maintain a sound licensed cannabis market that is profitable to operate in.
 Risk management isn’t built in a day, but the sooner you start, the sooner everyone gets to do their job.
-Taking any of these three steps will create a strong core to your risk culture and company ethos, freeing your company to attain its potential.
+Taking any of these three steps will create a strong foundation for your risk culture and company ethos to thrive.